MicrosoftDocs/azure-devops-docs/docs/repos/security/github-advanced-security-code-scanning.md

 ![Screenshot of code scanning alerts for a repository](./media/code-scanning-alerts.png)

-If you turn off Advanced Security for your repository, you'll lose access to the results in the Advanced Security tab and build task.
-The build task won't fail, but any results from builds run with the task while Advanced Security is disabled are hidden and not retained.
+If you turn off Advanced Security for your repository, you lose access to the results in the Advanced Security tab and build task.
+The build task does not fail, but any results from builds run with the task while Advanced Security is disabled are hidden and not retained.

 ### Alert details